About Watershed Natives

 Native plants are integral to soil health, pollinator and wildlife habitat, erosion prevention, biodiversity, and nutrient runoff reduction.
 The virtues of native plants are becoming increasingly understood and utilized in a variety of applications in agriculture, rural development, and urban development.
 We think they are beautiful both physically and functionally.

-The Watershed Natives program is a significant part of our education and outreach efforts.
-Activities associated with the plant production, greenhouse operations, agriculture, and soil health are integral parts of the FFA and Environmental & Natural Resource Management College and Career programs with Springfield Public Schools.
+The Watershed Natives program plays a significant role in education and outreach efforts.
+Activities associated with plant production, greenhouse operations, agriculture, and soil health are integral parts of the Environmental & Natural Resource Management College and Career and Future Farmers of America (FFA) programs in Springfield Public Schools.

 There are some amazing native plant growers in Missouri, and in particular, we thank Missouri Wildflower Nursery and Forest Keeling for helping set us up for success.
 We recognize that a rising tide floats all boats, and we need to increase partnerships and production locally and statewide to keep pace with demand.
 We intend to build Watershed Natives into a financially sustainable program through plant sales, but the investment of the Darr Family Foundation and Community Foundation of the Ozarks has provided the start-up capital to begin.
 We are excited about the future of this program and grateful to those mentioned here for helping us get started.
 The ongoing three-way collaboration between Ozark Empire Fair, Springfield Public Schools, Springfield, MO, and the Watershed Committee of the Ozarks has the potential to reach a much larger audience through continued support.
 Watershed Commitee was awarded grant funding from the Community Foundation of the Ozarks and the Darr Family Foundation to help get the program off the ground and growing.

 Hillcrest High School